Panduza/panduza-doc/content/docs/platform/specifications/local-service-discovery/index.md

 }
 ```

-All other payloads must be ignored.
+All other payloads must be ignored and platform must continue working.

 ### `[PLATF_REQ_LSD_0020_00]` - Answer Payload